Fast Tips and Tools to Become a Successful Poker Player

 Trapping Aggressive Opponents

-Another way to use aggression to your advantage is to trap aggressive opponents.
+Another way to use aggression to your advantage is to trap aggressive opponents, which is the opposite of trying to beat a tight poker player.
 In this scenario you are letting your opponent be aggressive because you have them beat by a mile in a hand and are looking to get value from your hand.
 When you flop a hand that is so big that it is unbeatable, you want to allow your opponent to put chips into the pot.
 If you simply bet out they will probably fold and this is never an ideal spot.
 What you want to do is check to aggressive opponents.
 When you check a hand to an aggressive opponent, almost every time they will make a bet or a move at the pot to win it.
 This is a big part of the game that most amateur players miss because you see your cards and want to build up a big pot, but do not know how to do it.
 Checking the hand to your opponent if they are super aggressive will allow you to potentially win a big pot.

 Learn How to Multi-Table